PedanticHacker/ReChess/README.md

 ## Which chess variants are supported?

-Only standard chess is supported.
-Chess variants are not supported.
+Only regular chess is supported.
+Other chess variants are not supported.

 ## How do I move a piece on the chessboard?